Md-Samir-Hossain/Virtual-Assistant/README.md

 - **"Open {website}"**: Opens a specific website.
 - **"Who are you?"**: Gives information about the assistant.
 - **"How can you help?"**: Describes the assistant's functionalities.

+## ALERT !

+Some browser does not support `SpeechRecognition` API, so it may not work properly in some devices/browsers.
+You can try out this virtual assistant here.- https://md-samir-hossain.github.io/Virtual-Assistant/